 “It was a taser like for the beard [electric razor], wireless“.

 Nine officers suddenly surrounded the group from all sides and held them at this point.

 The respondent tried to make a video of what was happening with his phone.
-An an officer asked what he was doing and then the respondent stopped.
+An officer asked what he was doing and then the respondent stopped.
 The officer seized the phone and immediately began demanding the passcode in order to look up the GPS route the men were taking via the google maps application.
 The other officers began to frisk and remove all items from the other men:

 “First they asked phones, then knives, bladed weapons, power banks, and then money.
 They love money.
 [Then] they undressed us.
 Completely.
 To see if we [were hiding] something.“

 The respondent said that his group asked to “go to camp“, but the answer they got from the officers was negative.
-After that, the people from the group were beaten several times by the officer who were using police batons, and then forced to enter into the back of a police van with no windows, for what the respondent felt was fourteen hours.
+After that, the people from the group were beaten several times by the officers who were using police batons, and then forced to enter into the back of a police van with no windows, where they were held for what the respondent felt was fourteen hours.
 During this time they were not allowed access to a toilet, or offered anything to eat or drink anything.
 The respondent stressed how they found it difficult to breathe during their containment, due to the high temperature inside.

 “They beat us and after they take us in the truck.
 Very hot.
 There were fans to breathe but they did not put them on.“

 When the van started, they were driven to what the respondent thinks was a police station:

 “I know because there were holes in the [side of the van] and I saw… and [we could hear] the keys. […] We stayed 14 hours.
 From 07:00 to 22:00.
 No toilets.
 Nothing.
 I asked ‘water’ but no reply.“

 Later, at night, the twelve people were taken within the same van to the border between Croatia and Bosnia and Herzegovina.
 The respondent recalls the location as near to Velika Kladuša, next to the river.